SatoruBacojo3/Satoru-Hub-JJS/README.md

-made with love by heyitsmemrleak_49494 or something on discord
+made with love by thevinutguy or something on discord